Bugofbook/My-app.github.io/src/README.md

 ## components

-defination all component
+defination all component for UI by React.js

-* mean

 ## functions

-defination all javascript function
+defination all javascript function for constructe components

-* gamebasics.js
-* T3fun.js

 ## reducers

 definate and constructe javascript function for Redux.js and React-redux.js

-* constants.js
-* reducers.js

 ## stylesheets